ClimateRiskAnalysis/CRA-book/style.md

 ## Text

+### Admonitions

+* Use admonitions as you see fit.
+There are plenty of styles that work by default, including notes, warnings, and so on.

 ### Margin Notes

 * Use margin notes instead of sidebars, as sidebars can screw up spacing if they overlap with code blocks.